Exr0nProjects/learn_cpp/notes/random_intuitions/dp_framing.md

 # DP Framing

+## Topological Structure
+**Common ways to frame the problem, organized by topological structure**

+- Linear
+    - Each subproblem only uses the solution of one smaller subproblem, although multiple may be considered.
+    - 1d
+        - `dp[i]` usually represents best value up to point `i`
+        - `dp[i]` sometimes represents best value "using" point `i`, because more is not always "better" or "eaiser" in some problems
+        - A problem using `dp[i][j]` may be considered one dimensional if `dp[i][j+1]` is completely unrelated to `dp[i][j]`, such as when `(i, j)` represents a node in a graph
+            - These problems can be thought of as one dimensional `dp[(i, j)]`
+    - 2d
+        - `dp[i][j]` often represents a range in a 1d problem structure.
+            - This often occurs when the value of `dp[0][i]` is not easily determinable from `dp[0][0:i]`
+            - This also shows up when the problem itself involves segments and arbitrary splitting.
+        - `dp[i][j]` can also represent the combinations between two 1d structures
+            - For example, in the Longest Common Subsequence problem, where finding the subsequences are treated as two connected but independant problems.
+        - `dp[i][j]` can represent two completely unrelated dimensions or constraints
+            - eg. Knapsack problem, where both dimensions represent unrelated constraints that are modified using external mappings (arrays for value and weight of each item)
+    - Higher Dimensions
+        - Number of dimensions needed is usually the number of "independant" choices to optimize over.
+- Tree
+    - Similar to the linear structure of selecting "cut" locations, except the order of those cuts matters.
+        - Where to "cut" is to choose from a range of options (such as indicies) along one dimension to split the problem into subproblems.
+        - Where the order of selection matters (selecting indicies 1, 2, 3 is different from selecting 2, 1, 3).
+        - Where the solution to a problem uses multiple subproblems, such as one for the left side and one for the right.
+    - Because trees often deal with "segments" of the subproblem, they usually involve ranges (`dp[i][j]`)
+        - The DP equation needs to select a way to "split" the subproblem, often by chosing `k : i < k < j`
+        - The problem may incorporate multiple dimensions of splitting such as by chosing `a: i < a < j || b: k < b < l`, such as in DP23
+- Graph
+    - DP Equation represents value at each node, and includes a clause for every edge going out of the node, if some condition holds for that edge.
+    - Problems with one "obvious" node may be longest path problems, which can be solved in `V+E` with a modified topological sort.
+    - Problems with two "obvious" nodes may be shortest path or a variant.
+    - Problems that care about all nodes are probably MST.

+## Per Problem
 | Problem | Structure | Frame | Equation |
 |---------|-------|-----------|----------|
 Number Triangle | Graph | `dp[r][c]` = Best score going down from `(r, c)` | `dp[r][c] = min(dp[r+1][c], dp[r+1][c+1])`